Winfield War Memorial

 The monument was a gift of the people of Winfield, and commissioned at a cost of $5,000 under the auspices of the Winfield Honor Roll Association.
 It honors the seven local men who gave their lives in service during World War I (1914-1918).
 The monument’s seven-foot-tall allegorical victory figure bears a sword in her right hand and a shield in her left, and was said by the original sponsors to be a “symbol of protection, good government and honor.”
 A general dedication and the names of the servicemen are inscribed on the pedestal of Stony Creek granite.
 When the monument was created it first stood in a street median on Queens Boulevard at Fisk Avenue, and was later moved to its current location, precipitated by the construction of the Brooklyn-Queens Expressway, and the reconfiguration of local streets.

-The statue was by Italian-American sculptor James S. J. Novelli.
-Born in Sulmona, a province of Aquila, Italy, in 1885, his family settled in New York when he was five years old.
+Sculptor James S. J. Novelli was born in Sulmona, a province of Aquila, Italy in 1885, and his family settled in New York when he was five years old.
 At an early age he impressed his teachers at P.S.
 23 with his natural artistic skill.
 Novelli returned to Italy in 1903 to study, and while a student, earned an honorable mention for the artwork he submitted to the International Exposition in Paris, France in 1906.
 He graduated from the Royal Academy of Rome in 1908.

 Returning to New York, where he resided at West 23rd Street in Manhattan, Novelli was much in demand as a sculptor of funereal and public monuments.
-Besides this monument, he also created the Clason Point War Memorial (1928) in the Bronx, the Saratoga Park War Memorial (1921; stolen and destroyed in 2000) in Brooklyn, and bronze mausoleum doors in Calvary Cemetery (1923) for which he won the Henry O. Avery Prize for sculpture.
-In the 1930s, Novelli worked on the Parks monuments conservation crew.
+Besides this monument, he also created the Clason Point War Memorial (1928) in the Bronx, the Saratoga Park War Memorial (1921) in Brooklyn, and bronze mausoleum doors in Calvary Cemetery (1923) for which he won the Henry O. Avery Prize for sculpture.
+In the 1930s, Novelli worked on the Parks monuments crew.
 However, during the Great Depression, his artistic career languished.
 After growing increasingly despondent, Novelli took his own life in 1940.

-Due to its location at 65th Place and Laurel Hill Boulevard adjacent to the Brooklyn-Queens Expressway, the Winfield Memorial has suffered various indignities over the years.
+Due to its location at 65th Place and Laurel Hill Boulevard adjacent to the Brooklyn-Queens Expressway, the Winfield Memorial suffered various indignities over the years.
 In 1958, completion of the nearby section of the Brooklyn-Queens Expressway bisected the community, and orphaned the monument to this park triangle located perilously close to an off-ramp.
 In 1969 and 1989 the statue was knocked from its perch by vehicles, and on the second occasion the head was severed from the body and reattached.
-The monument suffered from weathering, frequent attacks of graffiti, and other assaults by vandals; it received an in-house reconditioning in the 1990s by Parks crews.
+The monument continued to suffer from weathering, frequent attacks of graffiti, and other assaults by vandals.